-Reserve Reserve Estimated Balance 31/3/11 Conditions of Use Revenue Reserves (contd.) £'000 Residents Parking Reserve 99 To provide funds for small projects consistent with the Local Transport Plan.
-Management of the reserve rests with the Assistant Director (Local Environment) but can only be used with the agreement of Cumbria County Council.
+Reserve Estimated Balance 31/3/12 Purpose Conditions of Use Revenue Reserves (contd.) £'000 Residents Parking Reserve 192 To provide funds for small projects consistent with the Local Transport Plan.
+Management of the reserve rests with the Director of Local Environment but can only be used with the agreement of Cumbria County Council.
 Use of the reserve should be accompanied by a report to Council providing details of the projects supported by the Reserve.
 Funding is provided from the balance generated by the Residents Parking Initiative and must be reported to Cumbria County Council annually.
 Building Control Reserve 27 To provide funds for improvements to the delivery of the Building Control function.
-Management of the reserve rests with the Assistant Director (Economic Development).
-The balance is ring- fenced by statute to support improvements to the Building Control Service and is not available for general use by the Council.
+Management of the reserve rests with the Director of Economic Development The balance is ring-fenced by statute to support improvements to the Building Control Service and is not available for general use by the Council.
 Funding is provided from surpluses generated by the service annually.
 Approval to release funds from the reserve can only be given by the Council either as part of the budget process, or through consideration of supplementary estimates on an ad-hoc basis.
-Conservation Reserve (191) To purchase historic buildings at risk or fund repairs and / or improvements to historic buildings Management of the reserve rests with the Assistant Director (Economic Development).
+Conservation Reserve (126) To purchase historic buildings at risk or fund repairs and / or improvements to historic buildings Management of the reserve rests with the Director of Economic Development.
 Funding is provided from the sale of property.
 Approval to release funds from the reserve can only be given by the Executive of the Council.
-LSVT Warranties (488) To provide funds to meet claims arising in years 13-25 following transfer of the housing stock in 2002 under environmental warranties given at the time of the transfer, when insurance has expired Management of the reserve rests with the Assistant Director (Resources).
+LSVT Warranties (488) To provide funds to meet claims arising in years 13 -25 following transfer of the housing stock in 2002 under environmental warranties given at the time of the transfer, when insurance has expired Management of the reserve rests with the Director of Resources.
 The reserve is only able to be used to meet defined costs and is not available for general use by the Council.
 Approval to release funds from the reserve can only be given by the Council.
-Routledge Reserve (42) To provide funds to purchase artefacts for Tullie House museum The balance of this reserve relates to a bequest, which is not subject to charitable status.
-Management of the reserve rests with the Assistant Director (Community Engagement) but can only be used with the agreement of the Council.
-Use of the reserve should be accompanied by a report to Council providing details of the projects supported by the Reserve.
-THIS RESERVE TRANSFERRED TO TULLIE HOUSE TRUST IN MAY
+Job Evaluation Reserve (37) To provide funds to cover the estimated cost of Job Evaluation.
+The release of funds from this Reserve requires Council approval.
+Licensing Reserve (14) This is a ringfenced surplus carried forward to fund future year's expenditure.
+Management of the reserve rests with the Director of Resources.
+Approval to release funds from the reserve can only be given by the Executive of the Council.
+Transformation Reserve (727) To fund any one off costs associated with transformation project Management of the reserve rests with the Chief Executive.
+Approval to release funds from the reserve can